Participants in Operation Enduring Freedom: Oman

 Oman offered the United States and allies use of its airspace and air bases.

 Pakistan

-Pakistan has been helping in the war against the Taliban.
-Pakistan and Iran agreed to open borders to receive the expected increased migration of refugees from Afghanistan.
-Earlier, Pakistan had supported the Taliban, especially during the 1996–1998 period when they were establishing control – later relations between the two were not as close.
+Pakistan had helped in the war against the Taliban.
+Pakistan agreed to open borders to receive the expected increased migration of refugees from Afghanistan.
+Earlier, Pakistan had supported the Taliban, especially during the 1996–2001 period when they were establishing control – later relations between the two were not as close.
 After the 9/11 attacks, Pakistan allocated three airbases to the United States for the invasion of Afghanistan.
 The US depended on Pakistan for a route to Afghanistan to supply the ISAF forces more than any source.

 Poland

 A 40-man JW GROM element deployed to Afghanistan in early 2002, in 2007 both Grom and JW Komandosów were deployed to Kandahar (after earlier successful tours of Iraq operating alongside US Navy SEALs) under direct US Command.
 They weren't restricted by any national caveats-the only restriction placed on them was regarding cross-border operations into Pakistan.
 Along with Direct Action successes, they were considered very effective in training and mentoring Afghan National Police units.

 Poland had approximately 2,500 troops, mainly from Wojska Lądowe, and 10 helicopters stationed primarily in Ghazni province.
 There is also Wojska Specjalne compound: JW Grom (ISAF SOF TF-49), JW Komandosów (ISAF SOF TF-50) (Ghazni prov.
 Paktika prov.), JW Nil & HHD.
 Poland has also provided combat engineers and logistical support.